xavierchen0/flux/README.md

 1. Clone this repository: `git clone git@github.com:xavierchen0/flux.git`
 2. Navigate to the project directory: `cd flux`
 3. Open `flux` in Xcode.

+### Swift Playgrounds (iPad or Mac)

+1. Download the `flux.swiftpm.zip` file and unzip it.
+2. Open the Swift Playgrounds app.

 ## Technologies Used